-On June 16, 2016, however, the MPSC entered a Notice of Commission Action (MPSC Notice) suspending the availability of QF-1 option 1(a) standard rates for solar projects greater than 100 kW, which included the various projects proposed by PNWS.
-The MPSC exempted from the suspension any contracts at the standard tariff rate with solar QFs greater than 100 kW, but no larger than 3 MW, if prior to the date of the MPSC Notice, the QF had submitted a signed power purchase agreement and had executed an interconnection agreement.
-PNWS had not obtained interconnection agreements for any of its projects as of June 16, 2016, so based on the MPSC Notice and subsequent July 25, 2016 Order 7500 of like effect from the MPSC, we discontinued further negotiations with PNWS.
+On June 16, 2016, however, the MPSC suspended the availability of the QF-1 Tariff standard rates for solar projects, which included the various projects proposed by PNWS.
+The MPSC exempted from the suspension any projects for which a QF had submitted a signed power purchase agreement and had executed an interconnection agreement.
+Because PNWS had not executed interconnection agreements for any of its projects as of June 16, 2016, it did not qualify for the exemption.

-In November 2016, PNWS sued us in state court seeking unspecified damages for breach of contract and other relief, including a judicial declaration that some or all of the 21 proposed power purchase agreements were in effect.
+In November 2016, PNWS sued us in state court seeking unspecified damages for breach of contract and other relief, including a judicial declaration that some or all of 21 proposed power purchase agreements were in effect.
 We removed the state lawsuit to the United States District Court for the District of Montana.